 Hanoi is the kind of place where you’ll want to spend a few days and really explore all its museums, landmarks, restaurants and nightlife.
 But when the traffic and smog starts to drive you mad, leave the city behind and get out into the countryside on a day trip.
-It can be difficult to narrow your choices, so here are our 10 recommended day trips out of Hanoi.
+It can be difficult to narrow your choices, so here are Culture Trip’s most recommended day trips out of Hanoi, Vietnam.

-The Perfume Pagoda is one of the busiest tourist spots in the region because Vietnamese Buddhists often make pilgrimages.
-From February to April, crowds flock to this pagoda, so keep that in mind if you don’t want to bump shoulders with tour groups.
-Although, even at its busiest, the combination of natural beauty and rich cultural heritage still make this a day-trip to consider.
-The boat trip alone to get to the pagoda is beautiful enough to justify the trip.
+The Perfume Pagoda is a busy tourist spot in the region because Vietnamese Buddhists often make pilgrimages here.
+From February to April, crowds flock to this pagoda, so keep that in mind if you don’t want to bump shoulders with tour groups; but even at its busiest, the combination of natural beauty and rich cultural heritage still make this a day trip to consider.
+The boat trip alone to get to the pagoda is incredible enough to justify the trip.

-This valley is another picture perfect spot, with rice paddies and lines of jagged mountain ridges.
-It’s one of the longer drives in this list, at over three hours, but here you’ll get to experience the lifestyles of the region’s ethnic tribes.
+This valley is another picture-perfect spot, with rice paddies and lines of jagged mountain ridges.
+At over three hours, the journey from Hanoi is an effort, but once here you’ll get to experience the lifestyles of the region’s ethnic tribes.
 Overnight homestays are popular, but stopping in for one day is also a fine option.
 You can bike or trek through the remote villages and you’ll even have a chance to spot some rare and exotic wildlife.

-Bat Trang Village is just thirty minutes from the Old Quarter in Hanoi, so it’s a low-commitment excursion.
-The village is famous for its porcelain and ceramics, which are sought-after throughout Asia because of their quality and traditional designs.
+Bat Trang Village is just 30 minutes from the Old Quarter in Hanoi, so it’s a low-commitment excursion.
+The village is famous for its porcelain and ceramics, which are sought after throughout Asia because of their quality and traditional designs.

 Now to the crown jewel of tourism in Vietnam.
-Pretty well everyone who visits this country goes to Ha Long Bay.
+Pretty much everyone who visits this country goes to Ha Long Bay.
 It’s page one of every travel guide ever written about Vietnam.
-It’s a mystical place – almost otherworldly – and famous for good reason.
+It’s a mystical place – almost other-worldly – and famous for good reason.
 Even though Ha Long City is quickly going down the tubes, Ha Long Bay still deserves a day to take in the sights.
 We recommend you splurge on a fancy dinner boat, or a quality tour guide.
-Keep in mind there are many bad choices in Ha Long Bay, so do your research first.